coder3101/testcaser/README.md

 wget https://github.com/coder3101/testcaser/archive/v0.2-beta.zip && unzip v0.2-beta.zip && cd testcaser-0.2-beta
 ```

-Running the above command will download the testcaser respository unzip it and switch to and switch to that directory.
+Running the above command will download the testcaser respository unzip it and switch to that directory.

 There is no need to Compile the Source code.
 It is Header only hence you only need to specify to compiler the path of the testcaser.
-By default C++ compilers look at `/usr/include/` for includes in a program.
+By default C++ compilers look at `/usr/include/` or `/usr/local/include/` for includes in a program.
 So we need to move testcaser to that directory.

-We provide two bash scripts along with the source code namely `install.sh` and `uninstall.sh` To install the testcaser on a linux machine run the install script as a superuser.
+We provide two bash scripts along with the source code namely `install.sh` and `uninstall.sh` To install the testcaser on a your machine run the install script as a superuser.

 You are invited to check the scripts before you run them.